Check the COVID-19 rules for travel to England, including whether you need to take any tests.

 You will need to show notification of a negative COVID-19 test result when you depart mainland China for England.
 This will be checked by your airline, and you may be required to show this to Border Force on arrival to England.

 This applies to all direct and indirect flights from mainland China.
 An indirect flight involves one or more stops in other countries or territories before arriving in England.
-This includes if you are travelling through Hong Kong or Macao.

 It applies if England is your final destination, or if you will be transiting through England.